brendonakay/brendonakay-hugo-papermod/content/types.md

 # Purpose

-1. Basic information and refresher on programming language types
+1. Introduction programming language type systems
 2. How types help us reason about programs
 3. A taste of some applications of type theory (TODO reword this)